 TEACH-OUT PLANS AND AGREEMENTS

 The Council is concerned about the equitable treatment of students who may become disenfranchised due to the closing of a college of podiatric medicine.
 Other accredited colleges may elect to accept by transfer these disenfranchised students in order to enable the students to complete their degree requirements.
 Colleges electing to accept the transfer of these students are precluded from assessing any fees for instruction already paid for but not received.
-Arrangements made by an institution to transfer its students to other accredited colleges of podiatric medicine are subject to the approval of the Council.
+Arrangements made by an institution or college to transfer its students to other accredited colleges of podiatric medicine are subject to the approval of the Council.

 Conditions That Require Approval of a Teach-Out Plan

+The Council requires that all institutions/colleges for which it has granted candidacy or preaccreditation to have a teach-out plan, which ensures students completing the teach-out would meet curricular requirements for professional licensure or certification and which includes a list of academic programs offered by the institution/college and the names of other colleges of podiatric medicine that offer similar programs that could potentially enter into a teach-out agreement with the institution/college.

-The Council requires a college of podiatric medicine for which it is the institutional accreditor and has granted provisional accreditation or accreditation to submit a teach-out plan to the Council for approval upon the occurrence of any of the following events:
+The Council requires a college of podiatric medicine for which it is the institutional or programmatic accreditor and has granted candidacy, preaccreditation, or accreditation to submit a teach-out plan to the Council for approval upon the occurrence of any of the following events:

+• For a non-profit institution, the Secretary notifies the Council of a determination by the institution’s independent auditor expressing doubt with the institution’s ability to operate as a going concern or indicating an adverse opinion or a finding of material weakness related to financial stability;

+The Council acts to place the institution/college on probation or equivalent status; or

+The Secretary notifies the Council that the institution is participating in title IV,

+HEA programs under a provisional program participation agreement and the Secretary has required a teach-out plan as a condition of participation.

+The Council requires an institution/college it accredits or has granted preaccreditation to submit a teach-out plan and, if practicable, teach-out agreement(s) as defined in 34 CFR 600.2 to the Council for approval upon the occurrence of any of the following events:

+The Secretary notifies the Council that it has placed the institution on the reimbursement payment method under 34 CFR 668.162(c) or the heightened cash monitoring payment method requiring the Secretary’s review of the institution’s supporting documentation under 34 CFR 668.162(d)(2);

-• The US Secretary of Education notifies the Council that the Secretary has initiated an emergency action against an institution, in accordance with section 487(c)(1)(G) of the HEA, or an action to limit, suspend or terminate an institution participating in any Title IV, HEA program, in accordance with section 487(c)(1)(F) of the HEA, and that a teach- out plan is required
+The Secretary notifies the Council that the Secretary has initiated an emergency action against an institution, in accordance with section 487(c)(1)(G) of the HEA, or an action to limit, suspend or terminate an institution participating in any Title IV, HEA program, in accordance with section 487(c)(1)(F) of the HEA;

-• The Council acts to withdraw or terminate the provisional accreditation or accreditation of the college of podiatric medicine
+• The Council acts to withdraw or terminate the candidacy, preaccreditation, or accreditation of the college of podiatric medicine

-• The college notifies the Council that it intends to cease operations entirely or close a location that provides 100 percent of at least one program
+• The college notifies the Council that it intends to cease operations entirely or close a location that provides 100 percent of at least one program including if the location is being moved and is considered by the Secretary to be a closed school; or

-• A state licensing or authorizing agency notifies the Council that an institution’s license or legal authorization to provide an educational program has been or will be revoked
+• A state licensing or authorizing agency notifies the Council that an institution’s license or legal authorization to provide an educational program has been or will be revoked.

 Evaluation of a Teach-Out Plan